syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Returns the Pearson product moment correlation coefficient, r, a dimensionless index that ranges from -1.0 to 1.0 inclusive and reflects the extent of linear relationship between two data sets.

 #### Syntax
 PEARSON(array1, array2),

 #### Where:
-* array1 is a set of independent values.
+* **array1** is a set of independent values.
-* array2 is a set of dependent values.
+* **array2** is a set of dependent values.

 #### Remarks
 The arguments must be either numbers or names, array constants or references that contain numbers.
 The formula for the Pearson product moment correlation coefficient, r, is, where x-bar and y-bar are the sample means AVERAGE(array1) and AVERAGE(array2).

 ### PERCENTILE
 Returns the k-th percentile of values in a range.

 #### Syntax
 PERCENTILE(array, k),

 #### Where:
-* array is the array or range of data that defines relative standing.
+* **array** is the array or range of data that defines relative standing.
-* k is the percentile value in the range 0..1, inclusive.
+* **k** is the percentile value in the range 0..1, inclusive.

 #### Remarks
 k must be >=10 and <= 1.
 If k is not a multiple of 1/(n - 1), PERCENTILE interpolates to determine the value at the k-th percentile.

 ### PERCENTILE.EXC
 `PERCENTILE.EXC` function returns the k-th percentile of values in a range, where k is in the range of 0 to 1, exclusively.

 #### Syntax
 PERCENTILE.EXC(array, k)

 #### Where:
-* array is the range of data that defines relative standing.
+* **array** is the range of data that defines relative standing.
-* k is the percentile value in the range of 0 to 1.
+* **k** is the percentile value in the range of 0 to 1.

 #### Remarks
-&#35;NUM! - occurs if k is equal to or less than zero.
+* `#NUM!`- occurs if k is equal to or less than zero.
-&#35;NUM! - occurs if the array is empty.
+* `#NUM!`- occurs if the array is empty.
-&#35;NUM! - occurs if k is equal to or greater than 1.
+* `#NUM!`- occurs if k is equal to or greater than 1.
-&#35;VALUE! - occurs if k is non-numeric.
+* `#VALUE!` - occurs if k is non-numeric.

 ### PERCENTILE.INC
 `PERCENTILE.INC` function returns the k-th percentile of values in a range, where k is in the range 0 to 1.

 #### Syntax
 PERCENTILE.INC(array, k)

 #### Where:
-* array is the range of data that defines relative standing.
+* **array** is the range of data that defines relative standing.
-* k is the percentile value in the range 0 to 1.
+* **k** is the percentile value in the range 0 to 1.

 #### Remarks
-&#35;NUM! - occurs if k is equal to or less than zero.
+* `#NUM!`- occurs if k is equal to or less than zero.<br/>
-&#35;NUM! - occurs if array is empty.
+* `#NUM!`- occurs if array is empty.<br/>
-&#35;NUM! - occurs if k is equal to or greater than 1.
+* `#NUM!`- occurs if k is equal to or greater than 1.<br/>
-&#35;VALUE! - occurs if k is non-numeric.
+* `#VALUE!` - occurs if k is non-numeric.

 ### PERCENTRANK
 Returns the rank of a value in data set as a percentage of data set.

 #### Syntax
 PERCENTRANK(array, x, significance),

 #### Where:
-* array is the range of data with numeric values that defines relative standing.
+* **array** is the range of data with numeric values that defines relative standing.
-* x is the value for which you want to know the rank.
+* **x** is the value for which you want to know the rank.
-* significance is an optional value that identifies the number of significant digits for the returned percentage value.
+* **significance** is an optional value that identifies the number of significant digits for the returned percentage value.
 If omitted, PERCENTRANK uses three digits (0.xxx).

 #### Remarks
 * Significance must be >= 1.
 * If x does not match one of the values in the array, PERCENTRANK interpolates to return the correct percentage rank.

 ### PERCENTRANK.EXC
 `PERCENTRANK.EXC` function returns the rank of a value in data set as a percentage (0 to 1, exclusively) of the data set.

 #### Syntax
 PERCENTRANK.EXC(array, x, significance)

 #### Where:
-* array is the range of data that defines relative standing.
+* **array** is the range of data that defines relative standing.
-* x is value for which you want to know the rank.
+* **x** is value for which you want to know the rank.
-* significance is an optional value that identifies the number of significant digits for the returned percentage value.
+* **significance** is an optional value that identifies the number of significant digits for the returned percentage value.

 #### Remarks
-&#35;NUM! - occurs if this argument is empty.
+* `#NUM!`- occurs if this argument is empty.
-&#35;NUM! - occurs if the argument is less than one.
+* `#NUM!`- occurs if the argument is less than one.

 ### PERMUT
 Returns the number of permutations for a given number of objects that can be selected from a number of objects.

 #### Syntax
 PERMUT(number, number_chosen),

 #### Where:
-* number is an integer that describes the number of objects.
+* **number** is an integer that describes the number of objects.
-* number_chosen is an integer that describes the number of objects in each permutation.
+* **number_chosen** isan integer that describes the number of objects in each permutation.

 #### Remarks
 Number must be > 0 and number_chosen must be >= 0.
 Number must be >= number_chosen.
 The equation for the number of permutations is,

 ### PERMUTATIONA
 `PERMUTATIONA` function returns the number of permutations for a given number of objects (with repetitions) that can be selected from the total number of objects.

 #### Syntax
 PERMUTATIONA(number, number-chosen)

 #### Where:
-* number is an integer that describes the total number of objects.
+* **number** is an integer that describes the total number of objects.
-* number-chosen is an integer that describes the number of objects in each permutation.
+* **number-chosen** isan integer that describes the number of objects in each permutation.

 #### Remarks
-&#35;VALUE! - occurs if numeric arguments use data types that are non-numeric.
+* `#VALUE!` - occurs if numeric arguments use data types that are non-numeric.
-&#35;NUM! - occurs if numeric arguments are values that are not valid.
+* `#NUM!`- occurs if numeric arguments are values that are not valid.
 Both arguments are truncated to integers.

 ### PI
 Returns the number 3.14159265358979, the mathematical constant pi, accurate to 15 digits.